Distributionally Robust Optimization over Wasserstein Balls with i.i.d. Structure: Acknowledgments

 \section{Acknowledgments}

-The first author would like to thank Ariel Neufeld (Nanyang Technological University), Zebang Shen (ETH Zurich) and Alexander Schell (ETH Zurich) for some helpful comments regarding different parts of the manuscript.
+The first author would like to thank Ariel Neufeld (NTU Singapore), Zebang Shen (ETH Zurich) and Alexander Schell (ETH Zurich) for some helpful comments regarding different parts of the manuscript.